zyrolasting/denxi/README.md

 copy of public keys so it will only install what came from people you trust.

-You can do all that, and put a simpler interface on top by making a custom launcher.
+The compromise is to build a custom launcher on top of the zero-trust model.
 That's the user-friendly program that "bakes in" the smart answers to prompts I mentioned earlier.
 That launcher controls Xiden, so it can configure Xiden to trust what the launcher trusts.
 But how would you distribute something so particular to your team/fans/customers/disinterested-mailing-list safely?
 With Xiden's built-in launcher!
 Xiden's rules for data distribution and verification applies equally to itself, so you can use it to distribute custom launchers signed by your private key.
 And when an information security incident comes up in the industry, you can adapt your launchers to survive this cyberpunk hellscape we call society.

+## Handling Dependency Hell

 Xiden is built to handle dependency hell.
 It detects circular dependencies, prevents data duplication on a per-file level (even for